florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 Where :math:`A_{eff}` is the effective area, :math:`N_{layers}` is number of layers, and :math:`\lambda_{sp}` is the specific power ratio. :math:`\lambda_{sp}` is calculated as the specific power of the Aerostak 200W divided by the specific power of the fuel cell.
-This factor adjusts the mass to considers all variety of PEMFC stacks.
+This factor adjusts the mass to considers all variety of PEMFC stacks and the specific power of the PEMFC stack is calculated with a regression model of the existing PEMFC models.

 *******************************
 Component Computation Structure
 *******************************
-The following three links are the N2 diagrams representing the performance for both polarization models and sizing computation in Proton-Exchange Membrane Fuel Cell (PEMFC) component.
+The following three links are the N2 diagrams representing the performance for both polarization models and sizing computation in Proton-Exchange Membrane Fuel Cell (PEMFC) stack component.

 .. raw:: html

-   <a href="../../../../../../../n2/n2_performance_pemfc_empirical.html" target="_blank">PEMFC performance N2 diagram with empirical polarization model</a><br>
+   <a href="../../../../../../../n2/n2_performance_pemfc_empirical.html" target="_blank">PEMFC stack performance N2 diagram with empirical polarization model</a><br>
-   <a href="../../../../../../../n2/n2_performance_pemfc_analytical.html" target="_blank">PEMFC performance N2 diagram with analytical polarization model</a><br>
+   <a href="../../../../../../../n2/n2_performance_pemfc_analytical.html" target="_blank">PEMFC stack performance N2 diagram with analytical polarization model</a><br>
-   <a href="../../../../../../../n2/n2_sizing_pemfc.html" target="_blank">PEMFC sizing N2 diagram</a>
+   <a href="../../../../../../../n2/n2_sizing_pemfc.html" target="_blank">PEMFC stack sizing N2 diagram</a>